PX4/PX4-Autopilot/nuttx/configs/lm3s6965-ek/README.txt

   NOTE:  Newer versions of the LM3S6965 Evaluation Kit has an OSAM 128x64x4 OLED display.
 Some tweaks to drivers/lcd/p14201.c would be required to support that LCD.

+Using OpenOCD and GDB with an FT2232 JTAG emulator
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+  Building OpenOCD under Cygwin:

+    Refer to configs/olimex-lpc1766stk/README.txt

+  Installing OpenOCD in Linux:

+    sudo apt-get install openocd

+  Helper Scripts.

+    I have been using the on-board FT2232 JTAG/SWD/SWO interface.
+OpenOCD requires a configuration file.
+I keep the one I used last here:

+      configs/lm3s6965-ek/tools/lm3s6965-ek.cfg

+    However, the "correct" configuration script to use with OpenOCD may change as the features of OpenOCD evolve.
+So you should at least compare that lm3s6965-ek.cfg file with configuration files in /usr/share/openocd/scripts.
+As of this writing, the configuration files of interest were:

+      /usr/share/openocd/scripts/interface/luminary.cfg
+      /usr/share/openocd/scripts/board/ek-lm3s6965.cfg
+      /usr/share/openocd/scripts/target/stellaris.cfg

+    There is also a script on the tools/ directory that I use to start the OpenOCD daemon on my system called oocd.sh.
+That script will probably require some modifications to work in another environment:

+    - Possibly the value of OPENOCD_PATH and TARGET_PATH
+    - It assumes that the correct script to use is the one at configs/lm3s6965-ek/tools/lm3s6965-ek.cfg

+  Starting OpenOCD

+    Then you should be able to start the OpenOCD daemon like:

+      configs/lm3s6965-ek/tools/oocd.sh $PWD

+  Connecting GDB

+    Once the OpenOCD daemon has been started, you can connect to it via GDB using the following GDB command:

+      arm-nuttx-elf-gdb
+      (gdb) target remote localhost:3333

+    NOTE:  The name of your GDB program may differ.
+For example, with the CodeSourcery toolchain, the ARM GDB would be called arm-none-eabi-gdb.

+    After starting GDB, you can load the NuttX ELF file:

+      (gdb) symbol-file nuttx
+      (gdb) monitor reset
+      (gdb) monitor halt
+      (gdb) load nuttx

+    NOTES:
+    1. Loading the symbol-file is only useful if you have built NuttX to include debug symbols (by setting CONFIG_DEBUG_SYMBOLS=y in the .config file).
+    2. The MCU must be halted prior to loading code using 'mon reset' as described below.

+    OpenOCD will support several special 'monitor' commands.
+These GDB commands will send comments to the OpenOCD monitor.
+Here are a couple that you will need to use:

+     (gdb) monitor reset
+     (gdb) monitor halt

+    NOTES:
+    1. The MCU must be halted using 'mon halt' prior to loading code.
+    2. Reset will restart the processor after loading code.
+    3. The 'monitor' command can be abbreviated as just 'mon'.

 Development Environment
 ^^^^^^^^^^^^^^^^^^^^^^^